PejarRu/telegram-analysis-fork/README.md

 # LISTENER_WEBHOOK_HEADERS={"Authorization": "Bearer <live-token>"}
 ```

 On startup the app spawns a daemon thread that keeps a Telethon client connected, listens for `NewMessage` events, downloads associated media (using the `TELEGRAM_MEDIA_DIR`/`MEDIA_BASE_URL` settings if applicable), and POSTs the payload to the configured webhook.
-The last pushed payload is also stored in `data/last_response.json` for inspection through the root endpoint when authenticated.
+The last pushed payload is also stored in `data/last_response.json` and can be retrieved at `GET /last-response` with your API key.

 > ℹ️ Running the Flask development server with the reloader may instantiate the listener twice.
 For production use Gunicorn (as provided in the Dockerfile) or disable the reloader when testing the listener locally.